 Listen to the podcast

-Her deeper insecurity is born out of something that Jack did not cause, which is why he sees her questions and accusations as a burden.
-Rather than discerning Shelley as an opportunity to shepherd, he responds by drifting farther from her, which puts their marriage in an unresolvable, circular trap.
+Biff and Mable married 13 years ago.
+Most of those years were difficult.
+Mable struggles with insecurity, which has played out in their marriage by her keeping tabs on Biff.
+He calls her a nag.
+Her more habituated insecurity is born out of something that Biff did not cause, which is why Biff sees her questions and accusations as a burden.
+Rather than discerning Mable as an opportunity to shepherd, he responds by drifting farther from her, which puts their marriage in an unresolvable, circular trap.

+Then God surveyed the scene and decided Adam needed someone to complement him; the Lord made Eve (Genesis 2:18).
 Eve was not like Adam.
 She came from his side, not from the dirt (Genesis 2:7).
-She looked different and was expected to serve a different role.
+She looked different, and God expected her to serve a different role.
 The Lord did not make Eve for Himself, but for Adam (Genesis 2:22-25).

+It was no longer proper for Adam to think that working away from home is all that mattered (Ephesians 5:29).
+Eve was part of his increasing responsibilities (1 Peter 3:7).
 There is a vulnerability to a woman that is strikingly different from a man.
-God made her this way because of what she is called to do: follow, submit, and serve her husband, which begs a paramount question: if you had to follow, submit, and serve someone, what are the two necessary assurances you need from that person?
+God made her to follow, submit, and serve her husband, which begs a crucial question: if you had to follow, submit, and serve someone, what are the two necessary assurances you need from that person?

 Put yourself in Eve’s shoes.
 If you had to hook your wagon to a man, what would you be thinking?
 “If I have to submit to your leadership and provision, you better love and protect me.”